-- The related parties referred to in the Balance Sheet are as per Schedule
+- The related parties referred to in the Balance Sheet are as per the Schedule

 III of the Companies Act, 2013.

-- The Part A-BS-Ind AS and Part A-P&L-Ind AS are applicable in case of a company whose financial statements are drawn up in compliance to the Indian Accounting Standards (Ind AS) specified in Annexure to the Companies (Indian Accounting Standards) Rules, 2015
+- Part A-BS-Ind AS and Part A-P&L-Ind AS are applicable in the case of a company whose financial statements are drawn up in compliance with the Indian Accounting Standards (Ind AS) specified in Annexure to the Companies (Indian Accounting Standards) Rules, 2015